hermanbanken/rp/rx.markdown

   .subscribe(render)
 ```

-Besides some HTML and a render function there is a piece of code starting with Observable and then a chain of method calls.
+Besides some HTML and a render function there is a piece of code starting with `Rx.Observable` and then a chain of method calls.
 This is how we apply multiple transformations on the Observable in sequence: by chaining method calls.
 The first operator `fromEvent` detects keyup events on the input field.
 Then we `map` to extract the value of the field.
 Next we filter to only keep the queries that are non-empty.
 Note that this map and filter operations looks just like a normal `Array.map` and `Array.filter`, but instead it executes every time you type a new letter.
 Then there is a operator with the weird name `switchMap`.
 Actually the name is not so weird, but we'll go into that later.
 The main thing `switchMap` does is making sure that for every query we run the search function and the results are combined in one stream and continue on.
 At last we subscribe with our render function which will display the results.

 [Try this example at JsFiddle](https://jsfiddle.net/hermanb/ewnb4825/).